 Most recently, I went into a car dealership by myself.
 I had a downpayment, negotiated an awesome deal and was able to leave in less than three hours with a car, financed at a great interest rate.
 This is something I would never have been able to do years ago as a result of my poor credit.
 Thankfully platforms like Self make it easier to correct your credit mistakes.

 Self is a fin-tech (financial technology) company that allows you to build your credit.
-This is especially useful if you have no credit or to rebuild your credit if you have bad credit.
+This is especially useful if you have no credit or if you have bad credit.
 The way this occurs is with a credit-builder account that is backed by the FDIC approved financial institutions that they partner with (See FDIC disclosure in footer).

 A credit-builder account, also known as a credit builder loan, is a small loan taken out in your name.
 However, instead of the funds being disbursed directly to you, Self holds onto it in the form of a secured loan by placing your money into a CD (certificate of deposit).